EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

 1. Sign in as **.\Administrator**
 1. Open **Windows PowerShell**.
-1. Store the credentials of **Beth@ad.adatum.com** in a variable.
+1. Store the credentials of **ad\Beth** in a variable.

     ````powershell
     $credential = Get-Credential `
-        -UserName Beth@ad.adatum.com -Message 'Credentials for DC installation'
+        -UserName ad\Beth -Message 'Credentials for DC installation'
     ````

 1. In Windows PowerShell credential request, enter the password of Beth.